aroess/twitch.el/README.md

 - `M-x twitch-buffer-create` shows an org-mode buffer with online streamers.
 Click on the links to open streams directly.
 - `M-x twitch-chat` to open the twitch chat in erc

-If you are using [hydra](https://github.com/abo-abo/hydra) you can create a neat menu like so.
+If you are using [hydra](https://github.com/abo-abo/hydra) you can create a neat menu like so:

 ```elisp
 (defhydra hydra-twitch (:columns 1)